tikicode/ocaml-go/README.md

 To use the frontend: enter into lib/go-frontend and run 'npm run build', followed by npm start.
 Use node version 17 and above

+Key strokes: type ‘E’ to end game, ’T’ for two player, and ‘A’ to play against AI. ’T’ and ‘A’ clears the game state.

 Create a simple implementation of Go game in OCaml.
 This is the first part of a project.
 The game have two players - white pieces and black pieces.
 The starting state should be an empty board of 16 \* 16 that looks like the following:

 ```